apollographql/graphql-tag/README.md

 Testing environments that don't support Webpack require additional configuration.
 For [Jest](https://facebook.github.io/jest/) use [jest-transform-graphql](https://github.com/remind101/jest-transform-graphql).

-#### Support for multiple operations
+#### Support for multiple operations per file

-With the webpack loader, you can also import operations by name:
+With the webpack loader, the default export from a graphql file contains all the operations found in the original file.
+Typically a GraphQL client library expects to find only one operation, so if you want to put multiple operations in the same file, you should import individual operations by name:

 In a file called `query.gql`:
 ```graphql